 The Māori seats were originally supposed to last only five years.
 European MPs argued that in due course Māori would own or rent land individually, and the seats could then be abolished.
 However, the experiment was extended in 1872 and in 1876 the Māori seats were established on a permanent basis.

 The Electoral Act 1893 gave all New Zealand men and women the vote, including Māori.

 The Māori parliamentary seats were thought to improve political power-sharing between Māori and Europeans.
 However, Māori remained an outvoted minority within the political system.
 In 1867 the European population of 250,000 had 72 seats – about one for every 3,500 people.
 The Māori population of around 50,000 had four seats – one for every 12,500 people.
 To achieve the same level of representation as Europeans, Māori would have required 14–16 Māori seats.
 The number of Māori electorates remained fixed at four for 129 years.

 The Māori electorates suffered from official neglect.
 The secret ballot was introduced for European seats in 1870, but until 1938 Māori seats were decided by a show of hands, and later by declaration to a returning officer.
 Electoral rolls for the four Māori seats were not introduced until 1948.
-Registering to vote was made compulsory in 1924 for general elections, but not until 1956 for Māori seats.
+Registering to vote was made compulsory in 1924 for general electorates, but not until 1956 for Māori seats.
 Until 1951 elections for Māori seats took place separately from general elections, on different days and under different rules.
 Less organisational effort and fewer resources were given to Māori elections.
-Māori MPs pressed for an increase in the number of seats as the large Māori electorates made it difficult for them to serve constituents.
+Māori MPs pressed for an increase in the number of seats, as the size of Māori electorates made it difficult for them to serve their constituents.

 Law changes in 1893 and 1896 almost totally separated the Māori and European electoral systems.
 Until 1975 only ‘half-castes’ (persons with one Māori and one European parent) could opt to vote in either a Māori seat or a general seat.